MarvNC/discord-reddit-feed-bot/README.md

 - Set the delay to wait before sending a post
 - glitch.com timeout prevention

-**You should probably delete glitch.com code unless you are also using it**

 ### Json variables:

 Variable | Description